Rabun Gap-Nacoochee School: History

 Having partly functioned as a public school for students in the north end of Rabun County, Rabun Gap-Nacoochee School became fully private in the fall of 1977, as Rabun County consolidated its public high schools.
 Struggling financially with the loss of public monies, the school suffered from less stable enrollment and the need to reconnect with its core strengths from the past.
 Anderson retired as president in 1984, and his successors were the Reverend Bruce Dodd (1984–92), Robert Johnston (1992–96), and Gregory Zeigler (1996–2004).
 They moved to create a college-preparatory curriculum and enforce more rigorous admissions standards.
 A building program, funded in part by a bequest of George Woodruff, resulted in the Morris Brown Science Building, the Arts and Technology Building, a new library, and athletic fields.
 From 2004 until 2011, John Marshall was the head of Rabun Gap-Nacoochee School.
 The school gained ground in a host of important areas, including enrollment, student support services, competitive athletics, alumni relations, board development, annual giving growth, and facilities and grounds upkeep.
-Dr. Anthony Sgro served as Head of School from 2011 to 2019.
+Dr. Anthony Sgro served as Head of the School from 2011 to 2019.
 Under his leadership, the School opened the Evelyne Sheats Lower School and expanded to serving students of all ages, from Pre–K to 12th grade.
 Dr. Sgro also helped grow Rabun Gap's international student population increase to represent 50 countries.

-Jeff Miles became the eleventh Head of School in 2019.
-He came to Rabun Gap after serving almost two decades at Christ School in Arden, NC.
-At Christ School, Miles worked in administration as Assistant Head of School and has extensive experience in student life, communications, teaching, and coaching.
+Jeff Miles became the eleventh Head of the School in 2019.

 The Rabun Gap motto of "Work, Study, Worship" is still dominant.
 Today, a small number of students are the first generation in their families to attend college.
 Over 75% of students receive some form of financial aid.
-Enrollment averages 600, with more than 60% boarding students in the Upper School.
+Enrollment averages 680, with more than 60% boarding students in the Upper School.
 The School continues its historic commitment to financial aid, allocating over $3.5 million annually through the advent of Georgia's tax credit program coupled with the generosity of the school's constituencies and endowment interest.